jaidencode/OptrixOS-Codex/README.md

    qemu-system-i386 -cdrom OptrixOS.iso
    ```

-`compile_tools.py` creates a 16MB virtual disk during the build and embeds it directly into `OptrixOS.iso`.
+`compile_tools.py` creates a 16MB virtual disk with a small root filesystem.
+The
+bootloader loads both the kernel and this filesystem into memory before
+transferring control.
 The intermediate image is removed.